MikeTat1988/MikeRep/matala/README.md

 For each run of benchmark file there will be two results inseted - Parallel Compress and Regular Compress times in milliseconds , as follows :

-a.
-Wall time:        time elapsed in the real world ( with no multithreading is wequal to CPU time)
+* Wall time:        time elapsed in the real world ( with no multithreading is wequal to CPU time)
-b.
-CPU run time:     time elapsed on CPU cores ( on multithreading is the sum of all threads times)
+* CPU run time:     time elapsed on CPU cores ( on multithreading is the sum of all threads times)
-c.
-User mode time:   time elapsed in user mode
+* User mode time:   time elapsed in user mode
-d.
-Kernel mode time: time elapsed in kernel mode ( in our cas - paging of the data )
+* Kernel mode time: time elapsed in kernel mode ( in our cas - paging of the data )

 example from log :
 * [16:09:32.649] INFO [test/benchmark.cpp:264] Regular Compress: